Periodic Trends of Alkali Metals

 Reaction with Water

-Alkali metals react with water to form hydroxyl ions and hydrogen gas.
+An alkali metal reacts with water to form hydroxyl ions and hydrogen gas.
 At 25 °C, the metals react with water to create the following condition,

-- lithium reacts slowly
+- Lithium reacts slowly

-- sodium reacts vigorously
+- Sodium reacts vigorously

 - Potassium inflames